ManyTinyThings/ManyTinyThingsWeb/entropy.markdown

 * Show how velocities will also spread out
 * Explain thru probabilities
+    * Make probs concrete thru talking about a percentage of time
 * Run simulation super fast to show where balls will end up after long time?